Guide to all the best creepy abandoned and haunted places in Wisconsin.

 4. Siren Bridge, Siren

-- Accommodation Options: The Holiday Inn Express & Suites St. Croix Valley is the best address in town.
-There are great Airbnb options such as this The Artists Loft or this cozy Copper Room apartment.
+- Accommodation Options: The Holiday Inn Express – St. Croix Valley is the best address in town.
+There are great Airbnb options, such as The Artists Loft or this cozy Copper Room apartment.

 If you’re in Wisconsin, haunted places are around every corner.